CASE STUDY 2 - SAPHARA DOOR TO DIGNITY CAMPAIGN

 The approach

 From that central idea, every piece of content flowed; the email sequence, the social media posts, the website copy, the direct mail newsletter.
-Each channel told the same story in a way that suited its format, but everything pointed back to the same human truth.
+Each platform told the same story in a way that suited its format, but everything pointed back to the same heart.

 The results